-

 Please notice that the in-person registration is sold out but you can register to take part to the event through zoom.Partner:Belmont Books -

-Can local News Fix The Crisis In Democracy?
+Can Local News Fix The Crisis In Democracy?

-Cambridge Forum’s new mini-series looks at the pivotal role of information and facts in a healthy democracy.
 Many people think that America is coming apart at the seams, for a variety of reasons.
 Most glaringly, polarization has split entire communities, dividing friends and families from each other so that prospects for the next election look grim.
 However, there might be some good news on the horizon.
 Literally.
 Recent research shows that one way to improve voter activity, decrease polarization and boost municipal bond rating is to inject community news into people’s lives.
 Local news, it would seem, acts as a binding agent for democracy.

 Boston City Council passes second redistricting map